JulianNicholls/React-Native-Course/README.md

 * I have added prop types to all the screens and components, because ESLint whines about them being missing :-)

+* I rarely, if ever, use the name `payload` for the data contained in a Redux / reducer action.
+The main exception to this is when using `redux-promise` which requires that the promised data name has to be `payload`.

 ### Git client

 I have used Git at the command-line for more than 10 years.
 Over that time, I have tried